xy-plotter/xy/README.md

 - upload it to your board, making sure you've selected the right port and board (_Leonardo_ or _Uno_ depending of your configuration)
 - if you want to go back to the official firmware, use the [mDrawBot software](https://github.com/Makeblock-official/mDrawBot)

-<sup>please note that this firmware has not been tested with the official makeblock softwares</sup>
+<sup>Note: this firmware has not been tested with the official makeblock softwares</sup>

 ### Server
 Although you can control the plotter using any node.js script on your client computer (see [usage with a node.js script](#with-a-nodejs-script)), I prefer to use a raspberry-pi server to handle the commands buffer.